Scanning the shelves in Michaels with a 55% coupon in hand, I looked around for something I could make an easy, do-it-yourself banner with.

 I had never crafted with this material before – but I do agree that burlap brings a natural warmth and texture – so I was excited to check it out.

-So, I got started on my project – which was to make a St. Patrick’s Day banner from homemade stencils and burlap.
+So, I got started on my project – which was to teach myself how to make a burlap banner for St. Patrick’s Day from homemade stencils and burlap.

 Materials for the Burlap Banner: